 These lessons help students explore how young people might be recruited into a gang, and consider the choices, risks, and potential consequences for this type of scenario, and ways to get support with gang-related issues.

-Category: Crime and ASB
+Category: Crime and ASB, County Lines

 Audience: KS3, KS4